I feel a bit tawdry and cheap doing this. I really do. But not so cheap and tawdry that I won't do it.

 May I suggest we all sit down, virtually speaking?

 Conference is upon us.
 Would a period of quiet reflection hurt anything?
 Could we spend the next week and a few days just praying and pondering?
-Praying for the Prophet and those who will speak?
+Praying for our leaders and those who will speak?
 Praying for those who are suffering around the world?
 And praying for each other?
-The Savior said we should pray for our enemies, and surely we are not yet enemies.
+Jesus said we should pray for our enemies, and surely we are not yet enemies.
 So if we are not, then should we not feel an even greater imperative to pray for each other?
 Real, honest, true, charitable prayers?

 I think that everyone's positions are pretty clear right now.
 I don't think one more blog post is going to change anyone's mind, or be the difference-maker in terms of scoring a decisive hit.
 But I do wonder how much damage continued talking at and over each other might do.